huggingface/community-events/whisper-fine-tuning-sprint/README.md

 Welcome to the Whisper fine-tuning event 🎙️!

-The goal of this event is to fine-tune the Whisper model in order to build state-of-the-art speech recognition systems in as many languages as possible 🌏🌍🌎.
+The goal of this event is to fine-tune Whisper and build state-of-the-art speech recognition systems in as many languages as possible 🌏🌍🌎.
-If necessary and available, free access to a A100 40 GB GPUs will kindly be provided by our cloud compute partners, [Lambda Labs](https://lambdalabs.com) 🚀.
+We will work together as a community to achieve this, helping others and learning where we can 🤗.
+If necessary and available, free access to A100 40 GB GPUs will kindly be provided by our cloud compute partners, [Lambda Labs](https://lambdalabs.com) 🚀.

 This document summarises all the relevant information required for the event 📋.
 Please read it thoroughly and make sure to: